david-berruezo/javascript-tutorials/string/README.md

+# String a primitive data types in JavaScript

 ## Extracting a List from a String

 ## Problem

 You have a string with several sentences, one of which includes a list of items.
 The list